mamba-org/mamba/docs/source/usage/specs.rst

 The method
 :cpp:func:`MatchSpec.contains_except_channel <mamba::specs::MatchSpec::contains_except_channel>`
 can be used to check if a package is contained (matched) by the current |MatchSpec|.
-The somewhat verbose name serve to indicate that the channel is ignored in this function.
+The somewhat verbose name serves to indicate that the channel is ignored in this function.
-As mentioned in the :ref:`Channel section<libmamba_usage_channel>` resolving and matching channels is a delicate operation.
+As mentioned in the :ref:`Channel section<libmamba_usage_channel>`, resolving and matching channels is a delicate operation.
-In addition, the channel is a part that describe the **provenance** of a package and not is content so various application ay want to handle it in different ways.
+In addition, the channel is a part that describes the **provenance** of a package and not its content, so various applications may want to handle it in different ways.
-The :cpp:func:`MatchSpec.channel <mamba::specs::MatchSpec::channel>` attribute can be used to reason about the possible channel contained in the |MatchSpec|.
+The :cpp:func:`MatchSpec.channel <mamba::specs::MatchSpec::channel>` attribute can be used to reason about the possible channels contained in the |MatchSpec|.

 .. code:: python